 Summary of Event

-Every week from December 1, 2021 to March 2, 2022, except December 29 during the Christmas holidays, the Regina Ski Club will hold a Wednesday Night Race.
+Every week from December 7, 2022 to March 1, 2023, the Regina Ski Club will hold a Wednesday Night Race.
 This race will be free to Regina Ski Club Members.

-New for the 2021/2022 Season – We will host 4 longer Saturday races (date TBD based on the SaskCup/Regina Ski club calendar).
-We will use locations outside of the City for these suchs as: White Butte, Qu’Appelle Valley Nordic (Lumsden), and Echo Provincial Park.
+We will host 4 longer Saturday races (date TBD based on the SaskCup/Regina Ski club calendar).
+We will use locations outside of the City for these such as: White Butte, Qu’Appelle Valley Nordic (Lumsden), and Echo Provincial Park.
 The same rules will apply to these races as to the Wednesday Night Races.

 The objectives of the weekly Wednesday Night race will be to: